connxio/docs/Transformation/Batching.md

 When implementing batching into your integration the first step is to create the code that joins your messages together into a cohesive whole.
 This is done in more or less the same way as [map code components](/Transformation/Code%20Components.md) but with a few key differences.

-Firstly you need to create the mapping itself, see the map components page for a simple rundown of the process, but instead of using the boiler plate detailed for maps you use the one detailed below:
+Firstly you need to create the batching code itself, see the map components page for a simple rundown of the process, but instead of using the boiler plate detailed for maps you use the one detailed below:

 ```csharp
 public class Initialize